intel/opencl-intercept-layer/docs/FAQ.md

 If your application is running correctly without the Intercept Layer for OpenCL Applications, but crashing with it, then it is very likely that the Intercept Layer for OpenCL Applications was unable to find the "real" OpenCL library (usually an OpenCL ICD loader) to load and pass calls to.
 This is more likely to happen on non-Windows operating systems, since different Linux distributions or system configurations may install the real OpenCL library or OpenCL ICD loader to different locations in the file system, but it can happen on Windows as well.
-When the Intercept Layer for OpenCL Applications cannot find the "real" OpenCL library, or finds the wrong "real" OpenCL library, the "real" OpenCL library or OpenCL ICD loader may be specified manually via the `OpenCLFileName` control.
+When the Intercept Layer for OpenCL Applications cannot find the "real" OpenCL library, or finds the wrong "real" OpenCL library, the correct "real" OpenCL library or OpenCL ICD loader may be specified manually via the `OpenCLFileName` control.
 In most scenarios, this control should be the full path name to the OpenCL library or OpenCL ICD loader, typically `/path/to/libOpenCL.so` on Linux, or `drive:\path\to\OpenCL.dll` on Windows.

 If all goes well, you should see output like the following in your log: